 Traffic View

 The Traffic View is the most feature-rich component in Ubiqua.
-This chapter describes the full functionality of the Traffic View, including instructions on topics such as: how to manage capture files, the actions that can be performed with packets selected on the grid, how to filter packets, and other related features.
+This chapter describes the full functionality of the Traffic View including instructions on topics such as: how to manage capture files, the actions that can be performed with packets selected on the grid, how to filter packets, and other related features.

 Columns

-Ubiqua provides detailed information of every captured packet, segmented by columns to make the visualization easier.
-To select which columns will be displayed, right click on any of the column headers, and check the ones that should be shown in the context menu list.
-At the end of the list is the More options button, by clicking on this, the Preferences window will be open displaying the Traffic tab, here you can also check the options to be displayed in the Traffic View, as well as sorting them in descending order by dragging and dropping them, to customize the display order of the columns.
+To select which columns will be displayed, right click on any of the column headers, following this action a context menu will appear with an option list for you to check those you want to be shown.
+At the end of the list is the More options button, by clicking on this, the Preferences window will open displaying the Traffic tab, here you can also check the options to be displayed in the Traffic View, as well as sorting them in descending order by dragging and dropping them, this to customize the display order of the columns.

 Note that the column order can also be modified directly from the Traffic View, by dragging and dropping the column headers in a horizontal way.